 - Are you looking at a filamentous fungus with branching hyphae?

-Typical Gram-positive bacteria include Bacillus, Staphylococcus, Streptococcus and Clostridium spp. while Escherichia, Helicobacter and Salmonella spp. are Gram-negative.
-Bear in mind that certain bacteria are Gram-variable and are, therefore, not amenable to Gram-staining.
+Typical Gram-positive bacteria include Bacillus, Staphylococcus, Streptococcus, and Clostridium spp., while Escherichia, Helicobacter, and Salmonella spp. are Gram-negative.
+Certain bacteria are Gram-variable and, therefore, aren’t amenable to Gram-staining.

-This technique involves applying a stain to a bacterial sample to check for the presence of spores.
+This involves applying a stain to a bacterial sample to check for the presence of spores.
 Because not all bacteria produce spores, this information can be useful in identification.
-Several spore stains are available, and malachite green is probably the most popular one.
+Several spore stains are available, but malachite green is probably the most popular.

-This is an important tool for the staining of Mycobacterium tuberculosis (TB), which cannot be Gram-stained.
-The red stain carbol fuchsin is first used and followed by a counter stain, such as methylene blue.
+This is an important tool for the staining of Mycobacterium tuberculosis (TB), which can’t be Gram-stained.
+The red stain carbol fuchsin is used first, followed by a counterstain such as methylene blue.
 M. tuberculosis stain red while other bacteria stain blue.

 Stains for Fungi and Yeast

-Several fungal stains exist, although these are generally non-specific in nature.
+Several fungal stains exist, although they are generally non-specific.
 They help visualize fungal elements for identification rather than discriminate between fungal species.
 Examples of fungal stains include:

-- Lactophenol cottonblue – blue stain which stains carbohydrates present in fungal cell walls.
+- Lactophenol cottonblue – this stains the carbohydrates in fungal cell walls blue.

-- Periodic-acid Schiff stain (PAS stain) – this stains carbohydrates and other moieties and leads to a magenta color in living fungi only.
+- Periodic-acid Schiff stain (PAS stain) – this stains carbohydrates and other moieties and causes a magenta color in living fungi only.
 This is used in infection diagnosis.

-- Grocott’s methenamine silver stain colors fungal cell walls brown to black in color, but cannot distinguish between live or dead material.
+- Grocott’s methenamine silver stain – this colors fungal cell walls brown to black, but cannot distinguish between live or dead material.

-- Trypan blue, analine blue, and calcofluor white stain fungal and plant structures within the study of plant/fungal symbiosis and plant pathology.
+- Trypan blue, aniline blue, and calcofluor white – these stain fungal and plant structures and are used in the study of plant/fungal symbiosis and plant pathology.

-- If the unidentified bacterial species has catalase activity, bubbles of oxygen appear when hydrogen peroxide is added to a scraping of bacteria on a microscope slide.
+- If the unidentified bacterial species has catalase activity, bubbles of oxygen appear when hydrogen peroxide is added to a bacteria scraping on a microscope slide.

-- Staphylococci, Micrococci, E. coli and the other Enterobacteriacaea as well as Salmonella spp. are amongst the most routinely encountered catalase-positive bacteria, while Streptococcus and Enterococcus bacteria are catalase-negative.
+- Staphylococci, Micrococci, E. coli, and the other Enterobacteriaceae, as well as Salmonella spp., are among the most routinely encountered catalase-positive bacteria, while Streptococcus and Enterococcus bacteria are catalase-negative.

-- The oxidase test identifies bacteria with cytochrome c oxidase activity (CCO).
-This enzyme forms a part of the bacterial electron transport chain.
+- The oxidase test identifies bacteria with cytochrome c oxidase (CCO) activity.
+This enzyme forms part of the bacterial electron transport chain.

 - When present, CCO oxidizes the reagent (tetramethyl-p-phenylenediamine) to a purple-colored product.